Z-siteA Companion to the Works of Louis Zukofsky

 20-21 July 1959 / Poetry (Feb.
 1960)

 Based on a cross-country car trip from New York to Mexico City with George and Mary Oppen in the June-July of 1959, with the Zukofskys flying back as described in section 5.
 For political reasons, the Oppens had been living in self-imposed exile in Mexico City since 1950 but at the time of this trip were in the process of returning to the States.
 During one of their trips up to NYC during this period, they invited the Zukofskys to drive back with them—they left on 30 June, the car trip took about a week and the Zukofskys flew back 16 July.
-As the series indicates, LZ was unimpressed with Mexico City and the Mesoamerican ruins they visited at Teotihuacan, but enjoyed his first plane flight.
-For LZ’s account of the trip, see 20 July 1959 letter to Cid Corman (HRC 18.1), while Mary Oppen offers her version in Meaning a Life: An Autobiography (1978): 206-208.
+As section 4 indicates, LZ was unimpressed with Mexico City and the Mesoamerican ruins they visited at Teotihuacan, but enjoyed his first plane flight described in section 5.
+For LZ’s account of the trip, see 20 July 1959 letter to Cid Corman (HRC 18.1) and to Lorine Niedecker (HRC 20.5), while Mary Oppen offers her version in Meaning a Life: An Autobiography (1978): 206-208.

 210.13 maid Barbary’s song: refers to a song in Shakespeare, Othello IV.iii sung by Desdemona, which she says she learned from her mother’s maid Barbary: